psugrg-web/silly-laravel/README.md

 Select `Empty` as a starting point, or read the documentation to learn more.

-In the controller class you can implement the logic for handling requests (instead of keepin it all in the route file).
+In the controller class you can implement the logic for handling requests (instead of keeping it all in the route file).

 Routes file: